Greece and France face extreme heat and wildfires.

 Last week, France through the EU Civil Protection Mechanism, dispatched a Super Puma helicopter equipped with a water bucket along with 180 civil security firefighters and rescuers and 55 vehicles.
 The Herrault department Fire Service participates in the specific mission with personnel, equipment and vehicles that have reached Athens via Italy.

-Our Advanced Partner, the French General Direction of Civil Protection and Crisis Management (DGSCGC) of the Ministry of Interior and Overseas Territories, is working tirelessly with other French national and local authorities to manage the ongoing situation.
+Our Advanced Partner, the French General Direction of Civil Protection and Crisis Management (DGSCGC) of the Ministry of Interior, is working tirelessly with other French national and local authorities to manage the ongoing situation.
 Lieutenant-Colonel Frédéric Harrault of the DGSCGC has made a number of public interventions on national TV and radio channels, providing the public with important information and his expert views on the subject.

 LTC Harrault’s presence in morning and evening news in France TV and the RTL radio station during the last days, indicates the importance of fire risk communication and the attention given to the specific subject by our SEMEDFIRE Advanced Partner.